kevindias/django-chalk/README.rst

 see anything added then I'd like to hear from you.
 Either email me at kevin@kevindias.com or open an issue in the `Bitbucket repo`_.

+Please note that Chalk 0.2 and up isn't compatibile with Django versions older than 1.5.
+If you really want to use Chalk with an older version of Django then install one of the 0.1.x releases or checkout one of the 'v0.1.x' tags from the Git repo.

 Installing django-chalk
 -----------------------